gcperrin/centre-tokens/doc/tokendesign.md

-# TypeX Fiat Token
+# TypeX NATGX Token

-The TypeX Fiat Token contract is an ERC-20 compatible token.
+The TypeX NATGX Token contract is an ERC-20 compatible token.
 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added.

 ## Roles

-The `FiatToken` has a number of roles (addresses) which control different
+The `NATGXToken` has a number of roles (addresses) which control different
 functionality:

 - `masterMinter` - adds and removes minters and increases their minting